Tara.ai, which uses machine learning to spec out and manage engineering projects, nabs $10M – TechCrunch

 “Projects have been hacked together from multiple systems, not really built in combination,” Kolodny said of how much development happens at these traditional businesses.
 “We are really excited about the machine learning scoping and mapping of internal and external talent, which is looking to be particularly important as traditional enterprises are required to get level with newer businesses, and the amount of talent they need to execute on these projects becomes challenging.”

 Tara.ai’s next steps will involve essentially taking the building blocks of what you can think of as a very power talent and engineering project search engine, and making it more powerful.
 That will include integrating databases of external consultants and figuring out how best to have these in tandem with internal teams while keeping them working well together.
 And soon to come also will be bug prediction: how to identify these before they arise in a project.
+The company is releasing an updated AI engine to coincide with the funding.

 The Slack investment is also a notable nod to what direction Tara.ai will take.
 Masood said that Slack was one of three “big tech” companies interested in investing in this round, and she and Syed chose Slack because from what they could see of its existing and target customers, many were already using it and some have already started requesting closer collaboration so that events in one could come up as updates in the other.